The Hybrid Reality

 Hybrid delivery is not the embarrassment everybody keeps pretending it is.

-It is our reality, and it is the operating model.
+It is the operating reality.

-I hope you come along for the ride!!!
+I hope you come along for the ride.

 Join the Conversation